penguinpowernz/go-ian/README.md

 * [x] don't shell out for md5sums
 * [ ] don't shell out for rsync
 * [x] don't shell out for find
+* [ ] don't shell out for dpkg-deb
 * [x] pull maintainer from git config

+# Contributor Code of Conduct

+This project adheres to No Code of Conduct.
+We are all adults.
+We accept anyone's contributions.
+Nothing else matters.

+For more information please visit the [No Code of Conduct](https://github.com/domgetter/NCoC) homepage.

 ## Contributing